josephg/editing-traces/concurrent_traces/README.md

 #### friendsforever.json.gz

 This document is a description & emotional debrief after watching an episode of *Friends* in 2023.
 The editing trace is quite short - there are only 26k inserts + deletes, to create a 21kb document.
 The document is pure ASCII.
 The 2 users were typing concurrently into the document with 1 second of (artificial) network latency.
 There are nearly 4000 transactions in this document.

+This data set is provided under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.